Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

    c) Corporation
    d) Monopoly
 6. **What is the purpose of a business license?**
-   a) To increase the business’s revenue
+   a) To increase the business's revenue
    b) To legally authorize certain business activities
    c) To protect the business name
    d) To reduce taxes